Code-Institute-Submissions/Wbwren-waste-matters_MayResub/README.md

 | 5   	| Could not get vertices to work correctly on matter.js                                                          	| This problem was not resolved.                                                                                                                                                                                                	|
 |     	| [Image of vertices bug](https://github.com/Wbwren/waste-matters/blob/master/assets/img/vertices-bug.png)     	|                                                                                                                                                                                                                               	|
 <br>
+### Unresolved Bugs
+* Users can turn on the compactor before placing any objects into it.

 ### Google Lighthouse Scores
 * [Lighthouse mobile result](https://github.com/Wbwren/waste-matters/blob/master/assets/img/lighthouse-results-mobile.png)